1951 Spanish Grand Prix: Entries

 — Peter Whitehead and Reg Parnell both withdrew from the event prior to practice.

 — Juan Jover qualified in the #46 Maserati, although he did not start the race.
 Joaquin Palacio had been entered in car #46, but he withdrew prior to practice.

 — Toni Branca withdrew from the event prior to practice.
 Chico Landi had also been entered in car #48, but he too withdrew from the Grand Prix before practice.

+Championship permutations

+Three drivers were fighting for the championship going into the race: Fangio on 27 points, Ascari on 25 points and González on 21 points.
+Championship leader Fangio only needed a second place in order to win his maiden drivers' title.

+The championship would have been won by either of the top three drivers in the following manner: